drakeg77/Drake-Gossett/content/authors/admin/_index.md

 # Display name
 title: Drake Gossett

+# Is this the primary user of the site?
+superuser: true

-# Name pronunciation (optional)
+# Role/position
-name_pronunciation: ''

-# Full name (for SEO)
-first_name: Drake
-last_name: Gossett
+role: Mechanical Engineering Student

 # Status emoji
 status:
   icon: ⚙

-# Is this the primary user of the site?
-superuser: true

-# Role/position/tagline
-role: Mechanical Engineering Student

-# Organizations/Affiliations\organizations:
+# Organizations/Affiliations
+organizations:
   - name: SEDS UCF
     url: https://linktr.ee/sedsucf

-# Social network links
+# Short bio (displayed in user profile at end of posts)
+bio: Ambitious Mechanical Engineering freshman at the Burnett Honors College at UCF with a passion for problem-solving and a keen interest in defense projects.
+Eager to secure an internship to gain practical experience beyond the classroom.

+# Social/Academic Networking
 social:
   - icon: envelope
     icon_pack: fas